mbonig/nightynight/README.md

 * [NightyNightForEc2](./API.md#matthewbonig-nightynight-nightynightforec2) - stops an EC2 instance at a given time.
 * [NightyNightForRds](./API.md#matthewbonig-nightynight-nightynightforrds) - stops an RDS instance at a given time.
 * [NightyNightForAsg](./API.md#matthewbonig-nightynight-nightynightforasg) - sets the desired capacity for an ASG at a given time.
+* [NightyNightForEcs](./API.md#matthewbonig-nightynight-nightynightforecs) - sets the desired capacity for an ECS service at a given time.

 # WakeyWakey